hoshicasia/ASR-main/README.md

 ## Notes

-Logging is disabled by default (writer=none).
-To enable CometML, set up your API key.
+This project uses CometML for logging, to use it set up your API key or choose writer=none option.

 ## Useful links